No worries about budget — or logistics – with our guide to 51 best virtual family vacation ideas for beating this pandemic while staying home safely.

 New South Wales in Australia is sharing virtual livestream experiences for those at home who are dreaming of travel.
 In addition to the stunning Sydney Harbour live stream taking place daily, the Australian Reptile Park Facebook page is featuring twice daily live streams and animal talks and educational videos.
 Topics range from the daily Animal Tales about tawny frogmouths, rainbow lorikeets and echidnas with host Tim Faulkner to the Australian Reptile Park’s YouTube channel where you can watch giant tortoise feeding, koala play and dingoes.
 If you’ve got teens to entertain, take the time to steer them to UNSW’s virtual campus tour where they will love the tour guides’ accents and the in-depth view of Aussie student life.

 Europe’s Leading Waterways

 Tour some of Europe’s leading waterways virtually with Croisieurope, the France-based company that features guided river cruises and barge touring along beautiful canals for families.
 The company has made several videos of the most popular river trips in Europe and around the world on their YouTube channel.
-In response to the uncertainty of this international pandemic, families can book a future vacation with their Risk-Free Guarantee that allows guests to change or cancel their cruise date, with no penalties, up until 16 days before their planned departure.
-No deposit is required for all new cruise reservations made before June 15, for departures between August 1 and November 30, so you can consider late summer, a fall getaway or even a Thanksgiving adventure when the major Christmas Markets have opened along the Rhine and Danube.
+In response to the uncertainty of this international pandemic, families can book a future vacation with their Risk-Free Guarantee that allows guests to change or cancel their cruise date, with no penalties, up until 15 days before their planned departure.
+No deposit is required for all new cruise reservations made before July 31, 2020 for departure between July 15 and November 30, 2020, so you can consider late summer, a fall getaway or even a Thanksgiving adventure when the major Christmas Markets have opened along the Rhine and Danube.
 Check Croisieurope River Cruises for details, and dream about the Rhine Cruise we took with them a few years ago.